laravel/docs/billing.md

 <a name="storing-payment-methods"></a>
 ### Storing Payment Methods

-In order to create subscriptions or perform "one off" charges with Stripe, you will need to store a payment method and retrieve its identifier from Stripe.
+In order to create subscriptions or perform "one-off" charges with Stripe, you will need to store a payment method and retrieve its identifier from Stripe.
 The approach used to accomplish this differs based on whether you plan to use the payment method for subscriptions or single charges, so we will examine both below.

 <a name="payment-methods-for-subscriptions"></a>
 #### Payment Methods For Subscriptions